-- Read the manual. - You must barbecue at least four (4) times for your family. - Complete the record sheet. - Exhibit at the Fair, a poster 22" x 28" on safety in chicken preparation (for example, cooking, thawing, handling, use of utensils, and/or general preparation).
-See poster rules, Page 30, #15.
+- Read the manual. - You must barbecue at least four (4) times for your family. - Encouraged to complete the record sheet. - Exhibit at the Fair, a poster 22" x 28" on safety in chicken preparation (for example, cooking, thawing, handling, use of utensils, and/or general preparation).
+See poster rules, Page 30, #14.